wazo-platform/wazo-doc/source/provisioning/introduction.rst

 ************

-The auto-provisioning feature found in XiVO make it possible to provision, i.e. configure, a lots of devices in an efficient and effortless way.
+The auto-provisioning feature found in XiVO make it possible to provision, i.e. configure, a lots of telephony devices in an efficient and effortless way.

 How it works
 ============